Patients entering GP surgeries across the Humber are being reminded they should continue to wear a face mask and follow social distancing rules.

 “I urge everyone to play their part and think of those more vulnerable than them when visiting their local GP surgery.
 Acting responsibly will undoubtedly save lives.”

-The number of getting vaccinated continues to rise across the Humber – with the vast majority of adults now having received at least a first dose of protection.
+The number of people getting vaccinated continues to rise across the Humber – with the vast majority of adults now having received at least a first dose of protection.
 A number of special pop-up vaccination clinics will take place across the region over the next fortnight as the local NHS aims to vaccinate as many Humber residents as it possibly can.

 Dr Baig is urging those who have not yet had the vaccination to do so soon: “We can be really proud of our vaccination uptake figures in the Humber,” he said.
 “I know many people are working hard to ensure a vaccine is as accessible as it can be for every single eligible person.